1 - Boost Scoring

 Collector:

 A Collector is responsible for ingesting telemetry (or logs) into the Samurai platform.
-There are three main types of Collector, namely Local Collectors, Cloud Collectors and Cloud Native Collectors.
+There are two types of Collector, Local Collectors and Cloud Collectors.

 A Local Collector is a virtual appliance which is deployed in your environment.
 Typically you will use the Local Collector as the destination for syslog messages produced by your devices.